jacopoabramo/napari-live-recording/README.md

 > image processing and data storage via a common pipelined infrastructure.
 > More details are provided in the documentation.

-The plugin allows two modes of operation:
+The plugin allows the following operations:

+- snapping: capture a single image
-- live view (continously acquiring from the currently active camera and show the collected data on the napari viewer);
+- live view: continously acquiring from the currently active camera and show the collected data on the napari viewer;
-- recording (stream data to disk from the currently active cameras).
+- recording: stream data to disk from the currently active cameras

 When recording, the plugin allows to store images according to the following formats: